publinchi/yowsup-microservice/README.md

 ###Usage:

-Run the the Service with:
+Run the Service with:
 ```
 startservice.sh
 ```

-Run the the Api with:
+Run the Api with:
 ```
 startapi.sh
 ```